ada-lang-io/ada-lang-io/docs/arm/AA-3.md

 #### Name Resolution Rules

-For an [attribute_reference](S0093) with [attribute_designator](S0094) Access (or Unchecked_Access - see 13.10), the expected type shall be a single access type[; the [prefix](S0086) of such an [attribute_reference](S0093) is never interpreted as an [implicit_dereference](S0088)].
-If the expected type is an access-to-subprogram type, then the expected profile of the [prefix](S0086) is the designated profile of the access type.
+For an attribute_reference with attribute_designator Access (or Unchecked_Access - see 13.10), the expected type shall be a single access type[; the prefix of such an attribute_reference is never interpreted as an implicit_dereference].
+If the expected type is an access-to-subprogram type, then the expected profile of the prefix is the designated profile of the access type.

 Discussion: Saying that the expected type shall be a "single access type" is our "new" way of saying that the type has to be determinable from context using only the fact that it is an access type.
 See 4.2 and 8.6.
 Specifying the expected profile only implies type conformance.
 The more stringent subtype conformance is required by a Legality Rule.
-This is the only Resolution Rule that applies to the [name](S0084) in a [prefix](S0086) of an [attribute_reference](S0093).
-In all other cases, the [name](S0084) has to be resolved without using context.
+This is the only Resolution Rule that applies to the name in a prefix of an attribute_reference.
+In all other cases, the name has to be resolved without using context.
 See 4.1.4.

 #### Static Semantics

 [The accessibility rules, which prevent dangling references, are written in terms of accessibility levels, which reflect the run-time nesting of masters.
-As explained in 7.6.1, a master is the execution of a ,[task_body](S0179), a [block_statement](S0138), a [subprogram_body](S0154), an [entry_body](S0190), or an [accept_statement](S0188).
+As explained in 7.6.1, a master is the execution of a ,task_body, a block_statement, a subprogram_body, an entry_body, or an accept_statement.
 An accessibility level is deeper than another if it is more deeply nested at run time.
 For example, an object declared local to a called subprogram has a deeper accessibility level than an object declared local to the calling subprogram.
 The accessibility rules for access types require that the accessibility level of an object designated by an access value be no deeper than that of the access type.
 This ensures that the object will live at least as long as the access type, which in turn ensures that the access value cannot later designate an object that no longer exists.
 The Unchecked_Access attribute may be used to circumvent the accessibility rules.]

 Version=[5],Kind=(Added),Group=[T],Term=[accessibility level], Def=[a representation of the lifetime of an entity in terms of the level of dynamic nesting within which the entity is known to exist] [A given accessibility level is said to be statically deeper than another if the given level is known at compile time (as defined below) to be deeper than the other for all possible executions.
 In most cases, accessibility is enforced at compile time by Legality Rules.
 Run-time accessibility checks are also used, since the Legality Rules do not cover certain cases involving access parameters and generic packages.]